June 6, 2023

 - 1 unbaked pie crust

-- 6 large eggs, room temperature
+- 6 large eggs, having them at room temperature is a must

-- 3 cups whole milk, room temperature
+- 3 cups of whole milk, having it at room temperature is a must

-- ⅛ teaspoon nutmeg, for garnish
+- ⅛ teaspoon of nutmeg, for garnish

 How To Make Custard Pie